-The End of Watch Fund packaged 3,000 snack bags for Deputy Oliver and Deputy Davis’ services.
+With the help of volunteers and donations, the End of Watch Fund packaged 3,000 snack bags for Deputy Oliver and Deputy Davis’ services.
 During the service, our volunteers placed snack bags and

 can be mailed or dropped off at:

 Elk Grove Police Department

-Attn: End of Watch Fund
+ATTN: End of Watch Fund

 8400 Laguna Palms Way